sveltejs/kit/documentation/docs/01-routing.md

 ### Private modules

 A filename that has a segment with a leading underscore, such as `src/routes/foo/_Private.svelte` or `src/routes/bar/_utils/cool-util.js`, is hidden from the router, but can be imported by files that are not.
+The pattern that matches a private module can be configured with [`excludes`](#configuration-excludes).

 ### Advanced